dotbitHQ/dotbithq.github.io/developers/integration-guide.md

 # .bit Integration Guide

-> After the branding promotion, we upgraded the `DAS` branding to `.bit`.
+> After the rebranding, we upgraded the `DAS` branding to `.bit`.
 While to maintain forward compatibility, the open source library remains the `DAS` brand for now.

 ## Prepare for Integration
 It's recommended to read through [docs.did.id](https://docs.did.id) document to save developers' time for integration.